jpdjere/data-structures-algorithms/Section 4 - How to Solve Coding Problems/Section 4 - How to Solve Coding Problems.md

 ### Google Interview - How to: Work at Google — Example Coding/Engineering Interview

-**INTERVIEWER:** I'm giving you a colelction of numbers, and you need to find a matching pair of numbers which is equal to a sum that I will also give you.
+**INTERVIEWER:** I'm giving you a collection of numbers, and you need to find a matching pair of numbers which is equal to a sum that I will also give you.
 For example:
 ```ts
 [1,2,3,9]  Sum = 8
 [1,2,4,4]  Sum = 8